Barbara4125/base-number-draw-onchain-20260604173130/README.md

 Configuration may be handled through committed files, local files, or environment-specific settings.

 Before running deployment, integration, or network-related commands, review the configuration carefully.

+Create local configuration files only when the project requires them.

+Do not commit private local settings.

+If example configuration files are provided, use them as a guide and adapt them for local development as needed.

+## Contributing